karno-bh/crosswordist/README.md

 ![Execution Example](images/crossword_032.svg)

-Example of a generated crossword.
+An example of a generated crossword.

 Generated examples in this document are done by some free found file of the English words.
-However, it seems that are not only English words, but whatever whenever typed in some text :-).
-So, I don't know if those words either exist or not, valid or invalid. **These words just exist in the file of all English words that I have**.
+However, it seems that there are not only English words, but whatever whenever typed somewhere :-).
+So, I don't know if these words either exist or not, valid or invalid. **These words just exist in the file of all English words that I have**.

 ## Background